 May 21, 2015

-THE STEPSISTERS is a young adult, steampunk Cinderella retelling complete at 55,000 words.
+Ever wonder why Cinderella’s stepsisters were so mean?
+They’ve been misunderstood.
+THE STEPSISTERS is a young adult, steampunk Cinderella told in alternating first person by the stepsisters.
+It is complete at 55,000 words.

 Drusilla “Dru” is a mildly autistic, scientifically-minded teen who doesn’t use pronouns.
-She wants to be just like her inventor father.
-Dru’s younger sister Charlotte “Lottie” is a socialite with a keen sense of fashion and the knack for being the center of attention.
-When their father dies, their mother quickly re-marries to save the family from poverty.
-They move to a two-room farmhouse and meet their stepsister Cyntia Rellah, a cheerful peasant girl who runs a messenger pigeon service.
+When her father dies, she vows to complete all his laboratory plans and projects.
+Dru’s younger sister Charlotte “Lottie” is a social fashionista who grieves the death of her father and the loss of the family fortune.
+Their mother re-marries to save the family from poverty, and they move to a two-room farmhouse where their stepsister Cyntia Rellah runs a messenger pigeon service.

 The Rellah farm is near the country palace of the King and Queen, who are expecting a child.
 For centuries the Royalty of Jacobia have been born with weak hearts because of an ancient curse.
-The King brings Dru to the royal laboratory to finish her father’s work: the creation of a mechanical heart for an infant.
+A special medicine is no longer available, so the King brings Dru to the royal laboratory to finish her father’s work: discover a new medicine or create a mechanical heart for an infant.
 As the day of birth draws near, Dru must complete the invention her father began or else the child won’t survive.

-When the Queen entangles Lottie in her quest to find and kill the descendant of the sorceress who placed the curse, Lottie must choose between saving her family or serving the Queen.
+Impressed by Lottie’s sense of fashion and magical aura, the Queen entangles her in a quest to find and kill the descendant of the sorceress who placed the curse.
+Lottie must choose between saving her family or serving the Queen.

 I teach children’s literature at the University of Wisconsin, Stevens Point.
 My adult historical novel, SYNCOPATION: A MEMOIR OF ADELE HUGO was published by Cornerstone Press in 2012.
 My middle-grade mystery, THE STOLEN GOLDIN VIOLIN, was self-published in 2010.
 I am a member of SCBWI, AWP and the Historical Novels Society.